micolous/sdl-fakeqwerty/games/README.md

 	libSDL-1.2.so.0 => /mnt/raid1/SteamLibrary/SteamApps/common/example/./lib/libSDL-1.2.so.0 (0xf7xxxxxx)
 ```

+Additional versions:

+* `sdl1-peep-hooks`: alternative SDL1.2 version that uses `SDL_PeepEvents`
-There is also an xlib version which can be used as a fallback for games with other engines (eg: Allegro and Unity).
+* `xlib-hooks`: alternative Xlib version for games with other engines (eg: Allegro and Unity)

 You then need to figure out what architecture the game runs on, which can be done with `file`.

-Once you know this, copy the appropriate `*-hooks-*.so` file into the game's folder, and then edit the game's launch options in Steam.
+Once you know this, copy the appropriate `*-hooks-*.so` file into the game's folder, and then [edit the game's launch options in Steam][steam-launch-opts].
 For example, this will run the game with the SDL 2.0 hooks for amd64:

 ```
 LD_PRELOAD="./sdl2-hooks-amd64.so" %COMMAND%